jsookikian/digitalFretboard/README.md

 # digitalFretboard
 A java program to emulate a guitar fretboard and show notes and scales.
+I implemented my own hash-table using open-addressing to handle collisions,

 ##To Run
 Copy the repository by running this command in terminal